-Diving Birds (cormerants, anhingas)
+Diving Birds (cormeranty, anhingas)

 These birds are highly vulnerable to hypothemia when olied.
 Any of these species sighted with abvious oil on them should be captured.
 Oil may be difficult to identify on these dark-feathered species.
 The bird's bahavior may indicate their need to be captured.
-If these birds are spotted obsersively presting or showing space for beat stress (sametor) or hypothemic University and early.
-The should be captured,
+If these birds are spotted obsersively presting or showing space for beat stress (sametor) or hypothemic University of beats (birds).
+They should be captured,